DiogoRibeiro7/DiogoRibeiro7.github.io/_posts/2024-05-09-Understanding t-SNE.md

 In supervised learning, t-SNE can be used to explore how well different classes are separated in the feature space created by classifiers.
 By applying t-SNE to these features and coloring points by their labels, one can visually assess if the classes are distinguishable in the learned feature space, which is a direct indicator of how well the classifier might perform.

 Through its applications and ability to be integrated into various stages of machine learning projects, t-SNE has established itself as a critical tool in the data scientist’s toolkit.
 Whether used for exploratory data analysis, enhancing machine learning pipelines, or simply visualizing high-dimensional data, t-SNE provides a window into the complex structures of data, enabling clearer insights and more informed decision-making across numerous fields and disciplines.

+# Summary

+Throughout this article, we have explored the intricacies and applications of t-Distributed Stochastic Neighbor Embedding (t-SNE), a powerful technique for dimensionality reduction and visualization of high-dimensional data.
+We began by understanding the challenges posed by high-dimensional data and discussed how traditional techniques like PCA compare with t-SNE, particularly highlighting t-SNE's ability to capture complex nonlinear relationships within data.
+We then delved into a practical tutorial on implementing t-SNE using popular programming tools like Python's scikit-learn, and discussed how to fine-tune the process through critical parameters such as perplexity, learning rate, and number of iterations.

+We explored a variety of use cases across different fields, from genomics and image processing to social network analysis, showcasing t-SNE's versatility and effectiveness in revealing hidden structures and patterns in complex datasets.
+Moreover, we examined how t-SNE can be integrated with other machine learning workflows, enhancing exploratory data analysis, feature engineering, and the interpretability of machine learning models.